wavesjs/wavesjs.github.io/ui/index.md

 - #### mouseleave
 - #### drag

 The library implements an event delegation system.
-All events are captured by the [`timeline`](#timeline) and forwarded to the regstered layers.
+All events are captured by the [`timeline`](#timeline) and forwarded to the registered layers.
 The forwarded events are `d3.events` (except for the `drag` event where the d3 event is available in the `originalEvent` property).
 The user can access these events by registering a callback on the `on` method of the timeline

 {% highlight js %}